AppleInsider's updated commenting guidelines

 - Don't try to bait other forum-goers into breaking the rules.
 If we think you are, that gets you a strike too!

-- Refrain from remarks like "AppleInsider needs a copy editor," "why is this on AppleInsider," "this is old news," and other similar commentary that does not contribute to the topic at hand.
+- Refrain from remarks like "AppleInsider needs a copy editor," "why is this on AppleInsider," "this is old news," "must be a slow news day" and other similar commentary that does not contribute to the topic at hand.

 - The term "fake news" and derivations of same, is henceforth banned.
 They are all lazy and meaningless.
 Find some other way to make your point.